silverstripe/silverstripe-fulltextsearch/docs/en/03_configuration.md

 }
 ```

-Alternatively, you can index draft content, but simply exclude it from searches.
+If required, you can opt-out of the secure default and index draft content, but simply exclude it from searches.
+Read the inline documentation within SearchableService.php for more details on how to do this.
 This can be handy to preview search results on unpublished content, in case a CMS author is logged in.
 Before constructing your `SearchQuery`, conditionally switch to the "live" stage.

 ### Adding DataObjects